+Clime-related hazards are more frequent in this century than in the previous one (EM-DAT, 2022).
+This may be largely explained by the increase of global warming and population sizes which, in turn, pressure over the natural resources generating harmful outcomes for the environment (Keja-Kaereho & Tjizu, 2019).
+Disasters are not natural as the same hazard would lead to different outcomes in different locations over the world (Besiou et al., 2021).
+The impact of disasters depends on the degree of vulnerability, but also on the scale and magnitude of the hazard and the level of exposure (UNDRR, 2015; Wright et al. 2020).
+Hazards are phenomena that might have a negative effect on humans, animals or the environment, and might cause destruction in a specific geographic position within a period (Preciado, 2015).
+Although hazards are mostly known to be an occurrence that cannot be controlled by human beings, human interaction with the environment has caused an increase in the frequency of clime-related hazards (Shabani 2022).
+Vulnerability shapes the damage that a natural hazard could cause, and it is completely defined by anthropogenic conditions (Bolin, 2006).
+Exposure is the geographical conditioning of infrastructure, housing, and other tangible assets into hazard-prone areas (Mattea, 2019).
+Disaster risk is the outcome of interactions of hazard, vulnerability and exposure (UNDRR, 2015; Wright et al. 2020).
+The concept of disaster risk management has been developed in parallel with the discipline of humanitarian logistics.
+The management phases: risk mitigation, disaster preparedness, response and recovery were a common element of different literature reviews of the research in the humanitarian logistics discipline (Overstreet et al., 2011; Leiras, 2014; Gupta et al., 2016 and Behl and Dutta, 2019).
+The management phases are sequential: before a disaster happens, the concern of humanitarian logisticians is how to mitigate risks to reduce the impacts of an upcoming catastrophe, or how to set an optimal strategy to be prepared for such an event.
+For example, response strategies must be evaluated immediately after a disaster strikes, and then recovery pathways must be assessed.

 Emergency Events Database (EM-DAT) defines five groups of natural hazards: meteorological, hydrological, geophysical, climatological and biological.
-Into the meteorological hazards sub-group, that are clime-related hazards, cold waves and severe winter conditions can be found.
+Into the meteorological hazards sub-group, that are clime-related hazards, cold waves and severe winter conditions (CWSWCs) can be found.
 Peruvian’s South Andean Region (PSAR) is especially susceptible to these types of hazards.
 Since 2000, considering world-total disasters caused by Extreme Low Temperature Events (ELTEs) registered in EM-DAT, 21.28% of them have affected PSAR.
-As ELTEs affect a large geographic bound, it could be challenging to estimate the number of affected people, the economic losses, and so on.
 According to EM-DAT estimations, the most harmful ELTE was registered in 2004 as a cold wave of -35°C that affected 40.30% of the total population of 15 Peruvian regions.
 Puno is a region located in the southeast of Peru, it is rural and low-densely populated.
 However, Puno can be considered as the epicenter of ELTEs affecting PSAR, as 70.00% of events registered in EM-DAT affected Puno over the period 2003-2015.
-Consequently, cold waves and severe winter conditions, that are caused by systematized and localized ELTEs, are recurrent in Puno, and that is the reason why research and optimization of disaster preparedness strategies would have high impact on this region.
+As ELTEs affect a large geographic bound, it could be challenging to estimate the number of affected people, the economic losses, and so on.
+CWSWCs, that are caused by systematized and localized ELTEs, are recurrent in Puno, and that is the reason why research and optimization of disaster preparedness strategies would have high impact on this region.